 Homemade Lip Balm

 Lip balms are easy to make on the cheap, and can be customized with different flavors, scents and colors.
-Try DIY Tinted Raspberry Lip Balm, Lip-Plumping Cinnamon Lip Balm, Green Tea SPF Lip Balm, Pumpkin Pie Lip Balm + Edible Lip Scrub, Honey Lip Balm, or Pumpkin Spice Lip Gloss.
+Try DIY Tinted Raspberry Lip Balm, Lip-Plumping Cinnamon Lip Balm, Green Tea SPF Lip Balm, Pumpkin Pie Lip Balm + Edible Lip Scrub, or Honey Lip Balm.

 Here comes the perfect multitasking beauty product to give your BFF!
 You can play around with the beet root powder to get the color intensity you love.